 Mr. Ericksen received his undergraduate degrees in Zoology and Secondary Education from Miami University, Oxford, OH.
 After graduating, he taught general science at Harrison Jr. School, Harrison, OH.
-Given the opportunity to attend graduate school at Miami University, he completed two years of course work which laid the educational groundwork for the following three decades working as a laboratory research assistant at the University of Cincinnati College of Medicine, the University of Pennsylvania, Philadelphia, PA and Cincinnati Children’s Hospital Medical Center.
-In this time, he contributed to many publications including authorship on more than 20 peer-reviewed articles and numerous abstracts.
-His broad experience includes performance of animal, histological, molecular and cellular experiments as well as laboratory management and recruitment for clinical studies.
-For the last six years he has been a Research Specialist in Quality Assurance and Compliance.
-He is pleased to return to bench work, having joined the Sadayappan lab in February, 2022.
+Given the opportunity to attend graduate school at Miami University, he completed two years of course work, which laid the educational groundwork for the following three decades working as a laboratory research assistant at the University of Cincinnati College of Medicine, the University of Pennsylvania, Philadelphia, PA and Cincinnati Children’s Hospital Medical Center.
+During this time, he contributed to many publications, including authorship of more than 20 peer-reviewed articles and numerous abstracts.
+His broad experience included a performance of animal, histological, molecular, and cellular experiments, as well as laboratory management and recruitment for clinical studies.
+For the last six years, he has been a Research Specialist in Quality Assurance and Compliance.
+He was pleased to return to bench work, joining the Sadayappan lab in February 2022, and greatly supporting the lab activities.

 Dr. Lorenz received her M.S. in Endocrinology from UC Berkeley in 1986, and a Ph.D. in Physiology from the Medical College of Wisconsin in 1990.
-After completing post-doctoral fellowships at the University of Michigan (with Dr. Josie Briggs) and University of Cincinnati (with Dr. Kenneth Clark), she joined the Department of Ob-Gyn at UC in 1995 as a Research Assistant Professor.
-From 1995-2001 she studied the roles of endothelial-derived vasoactive factors in the modulation of renal function as well as systemic and renal hemodynamics in rat and ovine pregnancy.
-After taking a 20-year hiatus from science, Dr. Lorenz returns to UC to work in Dr. Sadayappan’s lab characterizing the effects of investigational compounds on cardiac function in transgenic mice.
+After completing post- doctoral fellowships at the University of Michigan (with Dr. Josie Briggs) and University of Cincinnati (with Dr. Kenneth Clark), she joined the Department of Ob-Gyn at UC in 1995 as a Research Assistant Professor.
+From 1995-2001, she studied the roles of endothelial-derived vasoactive factors in the modulation of renal function and systemic and renal hemodynamics in rat and ovine pregnancy.
+After taking a 20-year hiatus from science, Dr. Lorenz returns to UC to work in Dr. Sadayappan’s lab, characterizing the effects of investigational compounds on cardiac function in transgenic mice.
+She was instrumental in managing IACUC protocol and surgical experiments.

 Mr. Gulick received his undergraduate degree in Biology in 1979 from Missouri Southern State University, Joplin, MO, and a Master's in Biochemistry in 1983 from the University of Missouri, Columbia, MO.
 After graduating, he remained at the university in the lab of Dr. Jeff Robbins, studying chicken skeletal muscle.
 He then moved to the University of Cincinnati with the Robbins lab in 1985 as a Research Associate in the Department of Pharmacology and Cell Biophysics.
-In 1993 the lab transferred to Cincinnati Children’s to form the Department of Molecular Cardiovascular Biology.
-In all, he has worked with Dr. Jeff Robbins for almost 40 years and has published 70 peer-reviewed articles.
+In 1993, the lab transferred to Cincinnati Children’s to form the Department of Molecular Cardiovascular Biology.
+In all, he worked with Dr. Jeff Robbins for almost 40 years and has published 70 peer- reviewed articles.
 He is a highly skilled Research Scientist who can manage the lab with multiple technical skills.
 He has the formal training required to perform animal protocols, animal experiments, molecular and cellular analyses, and histopathological analyses.
-He has extensive expertise in performing gene cloning, recombinant protein expression, and cell culture.
-In the last two years, he has trained to grow iPSC lines, differentiating them into motor neurons and skeletal myoblasts.
-He joined the Sadayappan lab on Oct 12, 2020, as a part-time Senior Research Associate.
-Mr. Gulick has collaborated with Dr. Sadayappan, publishing 4 articles together during Dr. Sadayappan’s position as a postdoctoral fellow in Dr. Robbins lab at CCHMC dating back to 2002-2009.
-Currently, Mr. Gulick has been establishing in vitro and in vivo models to study distal arthrogryposis.
+He provided support to the Sadayappan lab in performing gene cloning, recombinant protein expression, and cell culture.

 Born in Massachusetts, Aaron comes from a military family where he traveled across the world and was exposed to many cultures.
 He also served in the armed forces himself and has taken those values and ethics into his work life.
 While working on his biotech certificate, Aaron had the opportunity to intern in a cancer research lab at Vanderbilt University where he discovered that he had a love for being in a research lab environment.
 During his internship, Aaron would secure a job in a pulmonary hypertension research lab working as a lab tech.
 Aaron began working on his Bachelor’s degree through online classes with Saint Leo University and would finally complete his degree while attending Xavier University.
-Aaron comes to Dr. Sadayappan’s lab with experience in mouse handling and bench work, as well as a desire to learn and become better not only for himself, but for the lab team.
+Aaron came to Dr. Sadayappan’s lab with experience in mouse handling and bench work, as well as a desire to learn and become better not only for himself, but for the lab team.
+He also managed all the FedEx shipments and trained undergraduate students in the lab.
 During his free time, Aaron works as a bouncer/bar back on the weekends, as well as spends time playing video games, watching movies, hanging out with friends and working on his recipes.

 Judy began her career as a Vet Tech/manager at a local animal practice.
 After working there for many years, she decided to get into animal husbandry at Cincinnati Children’s Hospital.
 From there, she moved into the research side of science, doing experiments in the lab.
 She has been in research roles now for over 15 years.
 Judy completed her Associate’s in Science and Humanities, Cum Laude, while working at the University of Cincinnati in 2021.
 Her skillsets are animal surgery, including rodent work/handling, molecular biology, cellular techniques, and lab management.
 We are excited for her to join the Sadayappan lab and become a valuable team member.
 In Judy’s free time, she enjoys camping and hiking at the Red River Gorge, working on her two Plymouth muscle cars, and taking them to car shows.